After booking your coastal trip to visit Spain it’s normal to think about Spain’s beach etiquette.

 Spanish society was more than ready for change and freedom after years of being under his strict control.

-As you can imagine with any dictator in office, Franco wasn’t someone too well liked.
-Fast forward to 1978, the Spanish constitution changed Franco’s laws (which some find were prude) and officially made nudism a human right in Spain.
+As you can imagine with any dictator in office, Franco wasn’t someone too well-liked.
+Fast forward to 1978, the Spanish constitution changed Franco’s laws (which some found were prude) and officially made nudism a human right in Spain.

 After some issues with these changes, in 1995 they officially put a penal code which is Article 185.